German foreign minister heads to Beijing as Berlin toughens China stance

 But Berlin must walk a fine line as China remains its top trade partner at a time of global trade turmoil, say analysts.

-Noah Barkin, senior advisor at Rhodium Group, an advisory firm focused on China, said Wadephul needed to make it clear Berlin stood behind the Commission.
+Mr Noah Barkin, senior advisor at Rhodium Group, an advisory firm focused on China, said Mr Wadephul needed to make it clear Berlin stood behind the Commission.

 “Wadephul needs to deliver a clear message to his Chinese hosts that they are at risk of losing Germany and Europe if they continue to ignore concerns about the direction of the economic relationship,” he said.